avocado-framework/avocado/docs/source/guides/contributor/chapters/environment.rst

     $ git clone $AVOCADO_PROJECT2
     $ # Add more projects
     $ cd avocado    # go into the main Avocado project dir
-    $ make requirements-plugins
     $ export AVOCADO_EXTERNAL_PLUGINS_PATH=$AVOCADO_PROJECTS_DIR
     $ make develop-external

 You should see the process and status of each directory.
+This process will also handle plugins requirements automatically if they're defined in the ``setup.py` of every plugin.